Science and technology of the Song dynasty: Civil engineering

 This practice became widespread, and was even written of by the Chinese polymath scientist Shen Kuo in his Dream Pool Essays (1088).
 Shen Kuo wrote that the establishment of pound lock gates at Zhenzhou (presumably Kuozhou along the Yangtze) during the Tian Sheng reign period (1023–1031) freed up the use of five hundred working laborers at the canal each year, amounting to the saving of up to 1,250,000 strings of cash annually.
 He wrote that the old method of hauling boats over limited the size of the cargo to 300 tan of rice per vessel (roughly 21 LT), but after the pound locks were introduced, boats carrying 400 tan (roughly 28 LT) could then be used.
 Shen wrote that by his time (c.
 1080) government boats could carry cargo weights of up to 700 tan (49.5 LT), while private boats could hold as much as 800 bags, each weighing 2 tan (i.e. 113 LT).
-Shen Kuo also noted that proper use of sluice gates at irrigation canals was the best means of achieving success in the silt fertilization method.
+Shen Kuo also noted that proper use of sluice gates at irrigation canals was the best means of using silt for fertilizer.
 However, agricultural and transportation needs had the potential to conflict with one another.
 This is best represented in the Dongpo Zhilin of the governmental official and famous poet Su Shi (1037–1101), who wrote about two decades before Shen Kuo in 1060:

 Several years ago the government built sluice gates for the silt fertilization method, though many people disagreed with the plan.
 In spite of all opposition it was carried through, yet it had little success.
 When the torrents on Fan Shan were abundant, the gates were kept closed, and this caused damage (by flooding) of fields, tombs, and houses.
 When the torrents subsided in the late autumn the sluices were opened, and thus the fields were irrigated with silt-bearing water, but the deposit was not as thick as what the peasants call 'steamed cake silt' (so they were not satisfied).
 Finally the government got tired of it and stopped.
 In this connection I remember reading the Jiayipan of Bai Juyi (the poet) in which he says that he once had a position as Traffic Commissioner.
 As the Bian River was getting so shallow that it hindered the passage of boats he suggested that the sluice gates along the river and canal should be closed, but the Military Governor pointed out that the river was bordered on both sides by fields which supplied army grain, and if these were denied irrigation (water and silt) because of the closing of the sluice gates, it would lead to shortages in army grain supplies.
 From this I learnt that in the Tang period there were government fields and sluice gates on both sides of the river, and that irrigation was carried on (continuously) even when the water was high.
 If this could be done (successfully) in old times, why can it not be done now?
 I should like to enquire further about the matter from experts.